robin-solutions/spree_wishlist/README.md

 * Clone your repo
 * Run `bundle install`
 * Run `bundle exec rake test_app` to create the test application in `spec/test_app`
+* You need PhantomJS in your path to pass the specs
 * Make your changes
 * Ensure specs pass by running `bundle exec rspec spec`
 * Submit your pull request